Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: System Level Techniques for Energy Efficiency

 \subsection{Intel x86 Power Management}

 Intel x86 SOCs provide fine-grained knobs for device and system level power management.
 OS Power managers like ACPI traditionally directs the platform to various power states (S3/S4, for example) depending on different power policy set by the user.
 Intel SOCs have components in OS and firmware that guide the power states for the CPU, devices, other subsystems and the system as a whole.
 A combination of hardware (dedicated power management units) and software (OS, kernel drivers, software) orchestrate the transition of the system into low power states.
 The overall power management architecture is built around the idea of aggressively turning off subsystems without affecting the end user functionality and usability of the system.
-This is enabled by several platform hardware and software changes: \begin{itemize} \item \textit{On die clock/power gating} - applicable to all subsystems, controllers, fabrics and peripherals. \item \textit{Subsystem active idle states} – applicable to all OS/driver controlled components.
+This is enabled by several platform hardware and software changes: \begin{itemize} \item \textit{On die clock/power gating} - applicable to all subsystems, controllers, fabrics and peripherals. \item \textit{CPU C-states} - C-states are the CPU cores' low power states and a state Cx, means one or more subsystems of the CPU is at idle, powered down.
+For example, C1 is a AUTOHALT state, C3 means that the processor caches are flushed and the processor clocks are shutoff.
+In C6, the CPU core voltage can be shut off.
+More details are in the Intel x86 developer manual \cite{intel-x86-dev-manual}.
+Higher levels of software (operating system) can initiate entry into some of these states and monitor residencies in different states. \item \textit{CPU P-states} - CPU P-states are performance states, and each Px state represents a specific operating frequency and a corresponding voltage it needs to run at.
+More details are in the Intel x86 developer manual \cite{intel-x86-dev-manual}.
+Selecting an appropriate P-state can be done through architectural registers, and there are several software and hardware-software techniques to do this, which we will describe shortly. \item \textit{Subsystem active idle states} – applicable to all OS/driver controlled components.
 These states, called \textbf{D0ix}, are managed either in hardware or using the Linux Runtime PM framework (in the kernel) and the device drivers (in the OS). \item \textit{Platform idle states} - extending idleness to the entire platform when all devices are idle.
 These are termed \textbf{S0ix} states.
 In these states, many platform components are transitioned to an appropriate lower power state (CPU in low power sleep state, memory in self refresh, and most components are clock or power gated). \item Microcontrollers for power management of north (CPU, GPU) and south complex IPs (peripherals) respectively.
 The microcontrollers coordinate device and system transitions, voltage rail management, and system wake processing. \item \textit{Integrated Voltage Regulators (IVR)}: On-die and on-chip voltage regulators provide fine-grained power delivery to different parts of the chip and this is managed by hardware and/or firmware/software. \end{itemize}